 This Irish Dream Cheesecake is a smooth creamy classic, updated with everyone’s favorite after dinner cocktail.
 The perfect way to finish off a meal, or when you just want something decadent.

-First order of business: Did you check out my shiny new blog all about the love and joy of all things carnivorous and rolled in bacon?
+First order of business: I know that you are here drooling over this Irish Dream Cheesecake, but did you check out my shiny new blog all about the love and joy of all things carnivorous and rolled in bacon?
 Please go check out Girl Carnivore, my new baby and like the page on facebook as well for more slaphappy Kita randomness.
 I just referred to myself in the third person... awkward.
-But seriously, Girl Carnivore is going to be my new home for a much more defined and structured blog where I explore the world of grilling, butchering, smoking, grinding and creating great food that sticks to the key theme - meat.
+But seriously.
+Girl Carnivore is going to be my new home for a much more defined and structured blog where I explore the world of grilling, butchering, smoking, grinding and creating great food that sticks to the key theme - meat.
 Get it.. carnivore...

 - 2 lbs cream cheese, at room temperature

 - 1 ½ teaspoon instant coffee powder

 - 1 ½ tablespoon granulated sugar

 - Preheat the oven to 350 degrees F.

 - Pulse the cookies in a food processor until they are a fine crumbs.
 Add the salt.

 - Coat the bottom of a 10" springform pan with a little bit of the melted butter.